Published on June 16, 2015

 How I Use Rubrics

 The Evidence-based Practice Nursing course (DOC) that I teach requires students to select a clinical issue and follow it through the semester as a mastery assignment.
 Students begin with a persuasive argument paper (DOC), making the case as to why this particular issue is a problem in their clinical area.
 They progress through the project by identifying background research that ultimately leads them to a best practice recommendation to implement in their practice area.
-The schematic for the course assignments is as follows:

 For each of these assignments, the 6+1 analytic trait rubric (Sample 7 above) is used.
 Students receive a score on the scale of 1-6 (novice to expert).
 This is then summed for a total number of points.
 At the start of the semester, areas most important to writing — ideas, organization, and to some extent, correct technical word choices — are emphasized.